7 Best Hunting Rifles in 2024 — What Setup Is Right For You?

 The Savage 110 also has a detachable box magazine for quick and safe loading.
 Even the 3-position tang safety lets you load and unload in the safe position.
 The grip is pretty comfortable too; you get fore-end and pistol grip surfaces with a non-slip hold in any weather.

 Right out of the box, it’s a pretty decent firearm.
 And all of that is offered at a very fair price for a solid hunting rifle.
-Overall, the Savage 110 Hunter is a pretty impressive rifle that often gets overlooked.
+Overall, the Savage 110 Hunter is an exceptional rifle that often gets overlooked.

 Savage 110 Hunter Pros and Cons